 Category

-Introduction: Bahraini Snacks
+Introduction: Bahraini Cuisine

 Bahraini cuisine offers a range of delicious dishes that cater to various dietary needs.
 While there are no strict dietary restrictions, certain dishes may not be suitable for vegetarians or those with gluten intolerance.
 It is always best to inform the restaurant or chef about your dietary preferences to ensure a satisfactory dining experience.